 Select Users / Groups or provide details manually based on User Selection Type.

-On the Assignment page, you can assign the policy to Azure AD group, All users, or All devices based on your requirement.
-Since we are doing this in the test environment, we selected All devices.
+On the Assignment page, you can assign the policy to an Azure AD group, All users, or All devices based on your requirement.
+Since we are doing this in the test environment, we selected all devices.
 You can also use Assignment Filters for more granular targeting of policy.

 Click on Next.